Last updated March 19, 2019

 NWOC classes and tours range from basic rescue and whitewater classes to Golden Gardens sunset tours and Full Moon paddles.
 Classes last from 2.5 hours to four or five days; overnight options include camping or lodging in a group rental house.
 The most popular series, the four-session Fundamentals of Sea Kayaking, meets three days on Lake Union and once at a saltwater location near Deception Pass.

-Customers rent gear by the hour or with a yearly pass ($249+tax) that has proven to be popular.
+Customers rent gear by the hour or with a yearly pass.
 In fact, according to Meyer, one loyal patron has used her pass every single day.
 Going kayak crazy, it seems, is easy to do.